 Phos Mathin is a 5' 7" 175lb male Orc Binder and Animator of noble birth, with many siblings.
 He has Dark hair, Grey-Green eyes and Fine ivory like tusks.
 He is 16 years of age He is an orc of High strength, average agility, and low dexterity.
-He is Ambidextrous and currently wields two self crafted silver maces, and 2 hand axes.
+He is Ambidextrous and currently wields two crafted silver maces, and 2 hand axes for close combat.

 He speaks slowly but thoughtfully with a deep voice.